DhiaMnasser/Tunisia-s-Got-Talent-Web/README.md

 Tunisia's Got Talent Web
 ========================

 Tunisia's Got Talent Website is a platform for talents where people can watch and vote for their best participants .

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:

-  * An AppBundle you can use to start coding;

-  * Twig as the only configured template engine;

-  * Doctrine ORM/DBAL;

-  * Swiftmailer;

-  * Annotations enabled for everything.

-It comes pre-configured with the following bundles:

   * **FrameworkBundle** - The core Symfony framework bundle